 Khatib was sentenced to three years in prison in December.

-Her lawyer Jocelyne al-Rahi told AFP she had filed an appeal that had been accepted and a new verdict would be issued.
+Her lawyer Jocelyne al-Rahi says she had filed an appeal that had been accepted and a new verdict would be issued.

-“Kinda will continue to appear in court” until the new judgment, she added.
+“Kinda will continue to appear in court” until the new judgment, she adds.